AliHaider20/AliHaider20/README.md

 - 👯 I want to collaborate with ML/DS communities and projects.
 - 👍 I like to read and turn papers into code.
 - Passionate to apply my skills in healthcare and social good projects to positively impact the world.
-- :e-mail: How to reach me: Haiderratlamwala786@gmail.com
+- :e-mail: Reach me at: Haiderratlamwala786@gmail.com

 # Connect with me on